 Devices on your network must be running one of these editions.

-The hardware requirements for Defender for Endpoint on devices are the same for the supported editions.
+The hardware requirements for Defender for Endpoint on devices are the same as the requirements for the Windows operating system itself (that is, they are not in addition to the requirements for the operating system) for supported editions.

 Cores: 2 minimum, 4 preferred Memory: 1 GB minimum, 4 preferred

 For more information on supported versions of Windows 10, see Windows 10 release information.

 Endpoints running mobile versions of Windows (such as Windows CE and Windows 10 Mobile) aren't supported.

 Virtual Machines running Windows 10 Enterprise 2016 LTSB may encounter performance issues if run on non-Microsoft virtualization platforms.